-As the present study used two body expressions further research is needed to conclude whether the same pattern would be observed with different emotional expressions like for example fear.
-Another possible limitation concerns the number of identities.
-However, the postures display standard expressions that are effortless recognized as can be seen in the behavioral results.
-And because facial identity information is blurred, individual personal identity of each stimulus is unlikely to impact the results.
-Another limitation of our study that the design used does not allow to measure functional relations between the critical areas observed.
+Another limitation of our study is that the design used does not allow to measure functional relations between the critical areas observed.
 Further studies using connectivity measures are needed to support our suggested explanation.
-Finally, is worth noting that two decades of neuroimaging on the brain correlates of human emotion have not yielded a clear picture of how emotions are represented in the brain and this notwithstanding hundreds of studies (Wager et al. 2015).
-But relatively few studies have contrasted explicit recognition and implicit perception and the few studies who did so find substantial differences (Zhan, Goebel, and de Gelder 2018).
+Finally, it is worth noting that two decades of neuroimaging on the brain correlates of human emotion have not yielded a clear picture of how emotions are represented in the brain (Wager et al. 2015).
+Relatively few studies have contrasted explicit recognition and implicit perception and the few studies who did so find substantial differences for body expressions (Zhan, Goebel, and de Gelder 2018).
 Besides the theoretical importance of the distinction, this task contrast is particularly relevant for understanding emotion perception in clinical populations like schizophrenia (Trémeau et al. 2015) and autism (Jones, Lambrechts, and Gaigg 2017; Luckhardt et al. 2017).
 For example, in studies of autism and schizophrenia it has been reported that implicit measures are more diagnostic than explicit ones (Hajdúk et al. 2019; Luckhardt et al. 2017; Van den Stock et al. 2011).
 A better understanding of implicit emotion processing as seen in real life routines and explicit recognition as seen in questionnaires may shed new light on clinical findings and provide a rich analytical framework for investigating social cognitive disorders.
-Overall, this result indicates that the similarities found in explicit tasks do not map onto the pattern of the implicit ones and stress the importance of paying attention to the importance of the task both when investigating category selectivity and brain correlates of affective processes.

-| Conclusion
+Conclusion

-The main purpose of this study was to investigate how explicit and implicit emotion perception tasks affected activity in body category and emotion coding areas during the processing of whole body expressions and to assess whether the activity patterns would also reflect differences between emotional expression and skin colors.
-Reviewing the various alternatives for the respective role of EBA, VLPFC and IPL related to the task driven dynamics, the results suggest that right EBA may be active in response to explicit body attribute recognition, and the parallel pattern in VLPFC may itself play a role either because it also codes for body category when the task demands it and/or it plays a role in emotion regulation that may be involved when the task requires verbal naming.
-The clear task effects seen here indicate that understanding the issue of category representations may profit from being viewed also in the larger context of connectivity between ventral areas and other areas in the brain.
+The main purpose of this study was to investigate how explicit and implicit emotion perception tasks affected activity in body category and emotion coding areas and to assess whether the activity patterns would also reflect differences between emotional expression and skin colors.
+Overall, this result indicates that the similarities found in explicit tasks do not map onto the pattern of the implicit ones and stress the importance of the specific task both when investigating category selectivity and brain correlates of affective processes.
+The clear task effects seen here also indicate that understanding category and emotion attribute representations may profit from being viewed in the larger context of connectivity between ventral category areas and other areas in the brain.

-| Acknowledgements
+Acknowledgements

-- 3 This work was supported by the European Research Council (ERC) FP7-IDEAS-ERC (Grant - 4 agreement number 295673 Emobodies), by the Future and Emerging Technologies (FET) - 5 Proactive Programme H2020-EU.1.2.2 (Grant agreement 824160; EnTimeMent) and by the - 6 Industrial Leadership Programme H2020-EU.1.2.2 (Grant agreement 825079; MindSpaces).
-We - 7 are grateful to M. Zhan and M. Poyo Solanas for valuable comments and suggestions on an earlier - 8 version and to anonymous reviewers for very constructive criticism.
+This work was supported by the European Research Council (ERC) FP7-IDEAS-ERC (Grant agreement number 295673 Emobodies), by the Future and Emerging Technologies (FET) Proactive Programme H2020-EU.1.2.2 (Grant agreement 824160; EnTimeMent) and by the Industrial Leadership Programme H2020-EU.1.2.2 (Grant agreement 825079; MindSpaces).
+We are grateful to Dr. Federico De Martino, Dr. Agustin Lage Castellanos, Dr. Minye Zhan and Marta Poyo Solanas for valuable comments and suggestions on an earlier version and to anonymous reviewers for very constructive criticism.